 The key management personnel of the Academy comprise the Trustees and the senior management team as listed on page 1.
-The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £756,000 (2021 - £685,000).
-Non-executive Directors are not remunerated by the Trust.
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £1,103,806 (2023 - £969,000).